Online Therapeutic Chat Alternatives

 - Chat now

 Chat now is a chat resource that gives people the opportunity to receive advice from Christian volunteers.
 Their chat services base much of their advice on the Bible, and they advise on a wide range of mental health and substance abuse issues.
-Still, they state on their website that their volunteers are not equipped to treat mental illness and that visitors should seek out help from a professional if they are dealing with something beyond the volunteer's scope.
+Still, they state on their website that their volunteers are not equipped to treat mental illness and that visitors should seek help from a professional if they're dealing with something beyond the volunteer's scope.